Skip to main content

 You should be aware of rabies (Tollwut) which has been a problem in some areas in the past, even if forestry officials combat it very seriously.
 If you want to go to Germany for hiking or camping you should inform yourself about the situation at your destination and take appropriate precautions.
 Normally, you won't have to worry about it because the main transmitting animal is the fox.

 The biggest risks hikers and camper face are two diseases transmitted by ticks.
 In some parts of Germany there is a (low) risk of contracting tick-borne encephalitis; vaccination is advised if you plan out-door activities in high-risk areas.
-The risk of Lyme disease is higher and vaccination is not available.
-Therefore you should try to prevent tick-bites by wearing long trousers and appropriate shoes.
+The risk of Lyme disease is higher, and vaccination is not available.
+Therefore, you should try to prevent tick-bites by wearing long trousers and appropriate shoes.
 Chemical repellents can also be effective.
 You should also check for ticks afterwards since the risk of transmission is lower if the tick is removed early.
 The safest way to remove a tick is by using a credit card sized device called a "Zeckenkarte" (tick card), wich you can get at most pharmacies.
 Other methods (fingers, using glue, etc.) might lead to the tick injecting even more infectious material into the wound.
 If in any doubt consult a doctor.

 Visa

 There are no border controls between countries that have signed and implemented this treaty - the European Union (except some few countries).
 Likewise, a visa granted for any Schengen member is valid in all other countries that have signed and implemented the treaty.
 But be careful: not all EU members have signed the Schengen treaty, and not all Schengen members are part of the European Union.
 This means that there may be spot customs checks but no immigration checks (travelling within Schengen but to/from a non-EU country) or you may have to clear immigration but not customs (travelling within the EU but to/from a non-Schengen country).
+The police can check people from a certain distance from the borders.

 Crime

 Germany is a very safe country.
-Crimes rates are low and the rule of law is strictly enforced.
+Crimes rates are low, and the rule of law is strictly enforced.
 Violent crimes (homicide, robberies, rape, assault) are very rare compared to most African and American countries.
 For instance, 2010 homicide rates were, with 0.86 cases per 100,000 inhabitants, significantly lower than in the UK (1.17), Australia (1.20), France (1.31), Canada (1.81) and the US (5.0) - and they continue to decline.
 Pickpockets may sometimes be an issue in large cities or at events with large crowds.
 Begging is not uncommon in some larger cities, but not to a greater extent than in most other major cities, and you will rarely experience aggressive beggars.
 Some beggars are organized in groups.
 Be aware that flashing any cardboard sign very near to your body could be a pickpocket trick.

 If you stay in Berlin or Hamburg (Schanzenviertel) around the first of May, Tag der Arbeit, expect demonstrations that frequently evolve into clashes between the police and a minority of the demonstrators.

-Take the usual precautions (such as not walking in parks alone in the early hours, not leaving your camera unattended or bicycle unlocked, and not flashing around a big fat wallet) and you will most likely not encounter any crime at all while staying in Germany.
+Take the usual precautions, such as not walking in parks alone in the early hours, not leaving your camera unattended or bicycle unlocked, and not flashing around a big fat wallet, and you will most likely not encounter any crime at all while staying in Germany.

-Prostitution (including brothels and non-exploitative pimping) is a legal business in Germany and is a common sight (especially in cities like Berlin and Hamburg).
+Prostitution (including brothels and non-exploitative pimping) is a legal business in Germany and is a common sight, especially in cities like Berlin and Hamburg.

 German Police officers (Polizei) are trained to be always helpful, not corrupt, professional and trustworthy, but tend to be rather strict in enforcing the law, which means that one should not expect that exceptions are made for tourists.
-When dealing with police remain calm and courteous and you will be treated calm and curteous.
+When dealing with police remain calm and courteous and you will be treated calm and courteous.
 Avoid getting into any confrontation since you may be fined for insulting or even physically resisting police officers.
 Most police officers should speak/understand at least basic English or at least have colleagues who do so.
 The younger they are, the better the chance to catch one who speaks good English.

 The police can ask you for identification anytime.
-However if you refuse to identify yourself, the police can only enforce this if they have a reason to suspect you are a danger for public safety or public order, that you committed a crime or are in an area where crimes are typically comitted, at the border, within 30 km from the border, at airports, railway stations, in public transportation and in some more circumstances.
+However if you refuse to identify yourself, the police can only enforce this if they have a reason to suspect you are a danger for public safety or public order, that you committed a crime or are in an area where crimes are typically committed, at the border, within 30 km from the border, at airports, railway stations, in public transportation and in some more circumstances.
 As this is a long list of reasons to enforce identification, police can easily find (or invent) one that applies on you.

 If you are a victim of crime (for example robbery, assault or theft in public) and wave down an oncoming patrol car or officer, it is not uncommon that the officers will (sometimes rather abruptly: "Einsteigen") command you to enter the back seat of the police vehicle.
 This is an action to start an instant manhunt to identify and arrest the suspect.
 In this case remember that you are not under arrest but there to help the officers enforce the law and, hopefully, recover your property.
 In general, if police ask you to enter some police car, to attend them, or to follow them to some station, and you have not committed any offence, you are not under arrest.
 This even applies if they body search you before entering the police car, because, in some states, police are simply ordered to routine search any person who enters a police car.